What our alumni say about the program:

 The Business Fellows program has shaped me into a passionate leader and a confident and knowledgeable young professional.
 The friendships and connections I have made through the program with both my peers and faculty have helped me form an invaluable network that not only supported me here at Elon, but into my future in the corporate world.

 Melissa, a finance and accounting double major, completed internships with KPMG and Heckler & O’Keefe CPAs.
 She was inducted into the following honor societies: Phi Eta Sigma, Beta Gamma Sigma and Phi Kappa Phi.
 Melissa was a member of Beta Alpha Psi, Club Field Hockey and Phoenix Capital Investment Club, and was the co-coordinator of the Lunch Buddies program.
-Melissa earned her CPA in 2016 and now works as an audit associate at KPMG.
+Melissa earned her CPA in 2016 and works as a senior audit associate at KPMG.

 As a result of the Business Fellows program, I was exposed to ideas, people, industries and cultures I might not have otherwise considered.
 It was through this period of growth that I discovered my interest in entrepreneurship.